Sharansyan/Practical-Report/Practical-Report.md

     8 is not present in the array

-### 26. Program of Binary search with desirable values
+### 26. Program to implement Binary search with desirable values

 ```C
     #include<stdio.h>